 For ten days in July, Edinburgh’s clubs, theatres and concert halls are alive with the sound of jazz, blues, bop, boogie woogie, blues rock, samba, swing and soul.
 There are almost 200 gigs plus the Mardi Gras and Festival Carnival events.

-Hogmanay is a three-day celebration made up of the Street Party, the Old Town Ceilidh, the Candlelit Concert, the Concert in the Gardens and fireworks every hour on the hour from 9pm.
-The Hogmanay festivities culminate with the Torchlight Procession up Calton Hill followed by the Midnight Moment (the bit everyone gets to see on TV).
+Hogmanay is a three-day celebration made up of the Street Party, Old Town Ceilidh, Candlelit Concert, Concert in the Gardens and fireworks every hour from 9pm.
+The festivities culminate with the Torchlight Procession up Calton Hill.

 Whether it's the city centre, next to Edinburgh Castle, or Princes Street, or on the outskirts of town, we have the right hotel for you.
 Flying in for a business trip and we've hotels next to Edinburgh Airport.
 And if you're looking for a family-friendly hotel for a weekend break we have those aswell.